 Drug Free Sport was created because there was no national entity that focused on the specific needs of sports organizations.
 Many organizations tried to conduct their own drug testing, using inappropriate workplace models.
 Moreover, sports organizations needed specific, student-athlete targeted testing, as well as independent drug-testing program management.

-In 2001, Drug Free Sport developed the Dietary Supplement Resource Exchange Center (REC) as a confidential hot-line and website to answer athletes’ questions about dietary supplements and banned substances.
+In 2001, Drug Free Sport developed Drug Free Sport Axis(formerly the Resource Exchange Center/REC) as a confidential hot-line and website to answer athletes’ questions about dietary supplements and banned substances.
 Subscribers include the NCAA, the PGA TOUR, and the LPGA.

 Drug Free Sport has developed a number of programs to help institutions evaluate and implement effective policies.
 Our Speakers Bureau provides expert advice, pertaining to athlete safety and fair game, to student-athletes, athletics directors and athletic trainers.